mikeyCos/theOdinProject/javaScript/projects/todo-list/README.md

 3. Is it worth creating modules for individual elements (ex, button elements)?
 4. Does exporting/importing a module use memory?
 If so, how?
 5. Is it less efficient removing/adding an element than updating the element's contents?
 For example, adding and removing `#projects_list`.
+6. What is the point, if any, using an object literal patter
 ---
 ### Changelog
+- 18 AUG 2023: Removed `/template`, refactored `app.js` so that `#todo_app`/`#content`/header/sidebar/and main are appended to `document.body` at the start, and created `pubSub.js` module to link events together.
-- 17 AUG 2023: Created a `button_delete.js` module that returns a button with a class name `btn_delete_project/task`, a project is assigned a random UUID during initialization, user and create a project and delete a project from the DOM, and clicking the 'tash' button will delete the project from the DOM and remove it's counterpart in the `projects[]` by their corresponding UUID.
+- 17 AUG 2023: Created a `button_delete.js` module that returns a button with a class name `btn_delete_project/task`, a project is assigned a random UUID during initialization, user can create a project and delete a project from the DOM, and clicking the 'tash' button will delete the project from the DOM and remove it's counterpart in the `projects[]` by their corresponding UUID.
 - 16 AUG 2023: The `btnMenu` button can now change the sidebar's display to none or an empty string, `btn-add-project` now creates/deletes a dialog element containing a form element, and `submitForm()` defined in `formProject` object.
 - 15 AUG 2023: Restarted project, refactored `header.js` into one forEach loop, `toggleSidebar()` included in `sidebar.js` and is imported into `header.js`, created `button_add.js` module that exports `buildButtonAddProject()` and the function returns a add task/project button, and `.btn-menu` is bound to `toggleSidebar()`.
 - 14 AUG 2023: Restructured files into different file names and directories (i.e. components, containers, ultilities), render function in `sidebar.js` iterates through objects and checks if `childElement` property is an object, and created `form_project.js` to provide a form for users to create a project.